 Our diverse team includes experienced clinicians and professionals with many years of academic teaching experience as well as experience in delivering training courses to executives and knowledge workers in a broad range of industries.

-S23M is the main sponsor of the Autistic Collaboration Trust, which develops learning resources on neurodiversity and Autistic culture that are used by a growing number of organisations globally.
+S23M is the main sponsor of the Autistic Collaboration Trust, which develops learning resources on neurodiversity and intersectional cultural shifts that are used by a growing number of organisations globally.